 Emanuel’s beautiful, sparkling, stainless steel Havdalah set creates a seamless blend of modernity and Jewish tradition, thanks to the traditional pomegranates surrounding the Havdalah set, giving the Havdalah the sense of prosperity it rightly deserves.

 There’s a reason he’s considered the top Judaica artist in the world.

 Yair Emanuel’s Havdalah set has also won Amen V’Amen’s “Top Havdalah Set” award (see Havdalah sets).

-The newlywed is about to share a lifetime of L’Chayims together with their friends and family: on Shabbat, holidays or on the birth of their children…
+The newlywed is about to share a lifetime of L’Chayims together with their friends and family: on Shabbat, on holidays, or on the birth of their children…

 Nope… they’ll need a proper Kiddush set so that everyone can raise a glass together!

 Here’s the beauty of it though: they won’t have to spend 30 minutes pouring wine and passing Kiddush cups one by one every single L’chayim.